-5. Terms and Conditions
+4. Standard Terms and Conditions

-Note to bidders: The standard terms and conditions attached are a generic set that will largely remain the same for this contract (GambleAware do not negotiate its standard terms).
-There will however be specific aspects that will relate to the arrangements between GambleAware and the winning bidder and these will be discussed, and agreed or negotiated between both parties prior to inclusion in the contract document.
+Note to bidders: The standard terms and conditions attached (see Appendix 2) are a generic set that will largely remain the same for this grant (GambleAware do not negotiate its standard terms).
+There will however be specific aspects that will relate to the arrangements between GambleAware and the winning bidder and these will be discussed and agreed or negotiated between both parties prior to inclusion in the grant document.